Agag: Views in Judaism

 When he received the command to smite Amalek (I Sam.
 15:3), Saul said: "For one found slain the Torah requires a sin offering [Deut.
 21:1-9]; and here so many shall be slain.
 If the old have sinned, why should the young suffer; and if men have been guilty, why should the cattle be destroyed?"
 It was this mildness that cost him his crown (Yoma 22b; Num.
 R. i.
 10)—the fact that he was merciful even to his enemies, being indulgent to rebels themselves, and frequently waiving the homage due to him.
-But if his mercy toward a foe was a sin, it was his only one; and it was his misfortune that it was reckoned against him, while David, although he had committed much iniquity, was so favored that it was not remembered to his injury (Yoma 22b; M. Ḳ 16b, and Rashi ad loc.).
+If his mercy toward a foe was a sin, it was his misfortune that it was reckoned against him.
+David, although he had committed much iniquity, was so favored that it was not remembered to his injury (Yoma 22b; M. Ḳ 16b, and Rashi ad loc.).

 Harsh as it seems the command to blot out Amalek's memory, its justification was seen in the leniency shown by King Saul, the son of Kish, to Agag, the king of the Amalekites (I Samuel 15:9), which made it possible for Haman the Agagite to appear (Esther 3:1); his cruel plot against the Jews could only be counteracted by another descendant of Kish, Mordecai (Pesiḳ.
 R. xiii.).
 Every year, therefore, the chapter, "Remember what Amalek did unto thee" (Deut.
 25:17-19), is read in the synagogue on the Sabbath preceding Purim, and the story of Saul and Agag in chapter 15 of I Samuel is read as the Haftarah.